 Shiraz Historical District

-The main attraction of Shiraz is its Baft-e Tarikhi (Historic Quarter of the city) with its main monuments and sites recognized for their heritage value.
-You find historic palaces, houses, mosques, medrasas (Koranic schools), Armenian churches, Jewish Synagogues, Dervish buildings (Khanghah and Dargah) and museums.
+The main attraction of Shiraz is its Baft-e Tarikhi (Historical Quarter of the city) with its main monuments and sites recognized for their heritage value.
+You find historical palaces, houses, mosques, Medrasas (Koranic schools), Armenian churches, Jewish Synagogues, Dervish buildings (Khanghah and Dargah) and museums.

 The old city of Shiraz is subdivided into several sub-districts, the most sophisticated districts are around Darb-e Shazdeh, Sang-e Siah and Qavam district.